 We are all used to traveling to get to a destination.
 It is a change of mindset to think of the journey as the destination, which is very difficult for young children to grasp as we often hear them ask “Are we there yet?”
 They have learned that there are schedules to meet and they need to hurry up and get moving so that we can reach our destination on time.

 Hiking, however, does not always have a destination.
 Sure, you may be hiking to a waterfall, picturesque overlook, or other awe-inspiring scene, but many times hiking is simply a walk in nature.
 Children new to hiking may find this boring and want to get back to their electronic entertainment as soon as possible.
-Try these fun tips to get them more engaged in and excited about your hike and the importance of nature.
+Try these fun tips to get them more excited about your hike and the importance of nature.

 Challenge them to search for each letter, consecutively.
 This can be in the form of an item that starts with the letter or finding the letter itself in nature.
 Tree branches curve and break, forming patterns above them.
 Leaves, especially in the fall, may have patterns that resemble letters.
 If you are creative enough, you may even see letters in wildlife, in the curve of a leg for example.
 Besides giving them something to do, it also encourages them to pay attention to their surroundings.

 Bring along a sketchpad or notebook and pencils, crayons, or markers to inspire creativity in your kids during the hike.
 Find a comfortable spot to stop for a break and ask your children to draw something interesting that they observed.
 You can also make it more challenging by sitting back to back with your child and describe what you see while he or she draws what you describe.
 These pictures can also be a lasting memento of your journey.